wso2/docs-is/en/identity-server/5.9.0/docs/learn/configuring-saml-2.0-web-sso.md

 			</tr>
 			<tr class="odd">
 				<td>Authentication Context Class</td>
-				<td><p>Choose one or multiple <a href="https://docs.oasis-open.org/security/saml/v2.0/saml-authn-context-2.0-os.pdf">Authentication Context Class References</a> (AuthnContextClassRef) to be included in the requested authentication context from the Identity Server, which specifies the authentication context requirements of authentication statements returned in the response.
-The Authentication Context Class table below lists the usable classes and their respective URIs that will be sent in the SAMLRequest from the Identity Server to the trusted IdP.</p></td>
+				<td><p>Choose an <a href="https://docs.oasis-open.org/security/saml/v2.0/saml-authn-context-2.0-os.pdf">Authentication Context Class Reference</a> (AuthnContextClassRef) to be included in the requested authentication context from the Identity Server which specifies the authentication context requirements of authentication statements returned in the response.
+Authentication Context Class table below lists the usable classes and their respective URIs that will be sent in the SAMLRequest from the Identity Server to trusted IdP.</p></td>
 				<td>Default value: <code>             PasswordProtectedTransport            </code> .</td>
 			</tr>
 			<tr class="even">